Board and Commissions

 Any resident interested in serving on the Commission should send a letter with resume to Borough Council, 941 Long Street, Fountain Hill, PA 18015, to be considered for the appointment.

 The Civil Service Commission is comprised of three residents appointed for a 6 year term.
 The primary duties are to develop qualifications and testing for appointments/promotions in the Police Department.
 The Commission also, when not otherwise required by a collective bargaining agreement, investigates and holds hearings for suspensions, removal, and reduction in rank of Police officers.
 The Commission meets as needed and on even number years to reorganize and elect officers.

 Police Pension Committee

-The Police Pension Committee is comprised of six members and its primary function is to review the performance of the police pension fund and to make recommendations concerning the actuarial assumption changes to the Pension Plan.
-The members are by their respective Office: Executive Administrator, Chief of Police, Police Association President, Council President, Borough Mayor, and Finance Director.
+The Police Pension Committee is comprised of four members and its primary function is to review the performance of the police pension fund and to make recommendations concerning the actuarial assumption changes to the Pension Plan.
+The members are by their respective Office: Executive Administrator, Mayor, Chief of Police, Police Association President, Council President and Finance Clerk.
 The Committee meets as needed.